-NOTE: Given the health risk and environmental concerns connected to fluorine waxes ASAA is recommending all nordic ski programs refrain from using Fluoro waxes
+NOTE: Considering the significant health risk and pressing environmental concerns associated with fluorine waxes, ASAA requires all nordic ski programs abstain from the use of Fluoro waxes.

 Nordic Ski teams are not currently categorized into conferences.

 ASAA has no limitations on total number of meets allowed for either teams or individuals.